farimahJl/Integrated-omics/README.md

 # Integrated-omics
 This README explains what I did for the project and what code I wrote.
-It will first give a general overview of the *pipeline*, will go over *preprocessing* shortly, and then goes into the code.
+It will first give a general overview of the *pipeline*, will go over *preprocessing* shortly, and then goes into the code. for some parts of pca code I used (https://medium.com/search?q=pca)

 # Pipeline
 A schematic overview can be seen in figure 1.
 The yellow symbol indicates user input, the red square indicates a process that is performed by the application, and the green symbol indicates visualization.